PrestaShop/prestashop-specs/back-office/shop-parameters/customer-settings/groups.md

 In a specific shop context or in a group context, the options listed above should have [checkboxes](https://github.com/PrestaShop/PrestaShop/issues/19366).

+### All shops context

-In all shops context, the options listed above should have [specific settings drop-down](https://github.com/PrestaShop/PrestaShop/issues/19318)
+In an all shops context, the options listed above should have [specific settings drop-down](https://github.com/PrestaShop/PrestaShop/issues/19318).

 Take a look at the specs [here](https://github.com/PrestaShop/prestashop-specs/blob/b912faba2d354ec41851fd37b5c97e89350a3b79/back-office/multistoregeneralspecs.md)
 ## Add form